vhscom/after-dark/docs/content/module/toxic-swamp.md

 After Dark provides a proxy called The Fire Swamp using {{< external href="https://moneroocean.stream/?dark" text="MoneroOcean" />}} to help you get started and as a fallback when custom proxies fail to connect.

-The proxy servers are located at `fs*.vhs.codeberg.page:80` and will be used by default until you [Create Your Own Proxy](#create-your-own-proxy) or fall more than two major versions behind.

 {{< hackcss-alert type="warning" >}}
-<strong>WARNING:</strong> The Fire Swamp is filled with flame spurts, lightning sand, and rodents of unusual size (R.O.U.S.) so do use extreme caution, hmm?
+<strong>Warning:</strong> The Fire Swamp is filled with flame spurts, lightning sand, and rodents of unusual size (R.O.U.S.) so please do use caution, hmm?
 {{< /hackcss-alert >}}

+The proxy servers are located at `fs*.vhs.codeberg.page:80` and will be used by default until you [Create Your Own Proxy](#create-your-own-proxy) or fall more than two major versions behind.

 To maximize your rewards while using the Fire Swamp proxy you must try to keep your After Dark version up-to-date as illustrated here: